 Furthermore, the Prelude expansion introduces a quicker single player mode.
 I appreciate this as I generally like my solo board games short but sweet.

-Prelude is our favorite TerraForming Mars expansion.
+Prelude is by far the best TerraForming Mars expansion that we have tried to date and if you were only to get one then this would be the one to get!
 We would even go so far as saying that it’s an essential expansion.

 Hellas and Elysium is another great TerraForming Mars expansion.
 It adds several new maps, awards and milestones, which really shake up your usual strategies.
 Also, with so much new content it just adds a ton of replay value to TerraForming Mars.